bryandugan/bryan-dugan/content/posts/Uses/Uses.md

 -   Managing a lot of user accounts, I use [1password](https://1password.com/) to store all my passwords.
 -   [Harvest](http://try.hrv.st/1-683890) for time tracking and Invoices.
 -   [Contrast](https://usecontrast.com/) for quickly checking color accessibility.
--   I use [CleanShot](https://cleanshot.com/) for taking better screenshots, and short screen captures.
+-   [CleanShot](https://cleanshot.com/) for taking better screenshots, and short screen captures.

 ## Hardware